davenquinn/xenoliths/paper/text/figure-captions.md

 completeness, though none of these can be linked to geologic features of the margin as well as the Cretaceous underplating and Monterey plate scenarios.
-Modeled tracers begin at 10 and 45 km beneath the seafloor and are advected to depths of 40 and 75 km over the first ~1 Myr of the model timeframe during subduction.
+Modeled tracers begin at 10 and 45 km beneath the seafloor and are advected to depths of 40 and 75 km during subduction over the first 1.04 Myr of the model run.
 Panel **C** tracks a Farallon-plate slab subducted and underplated during the late Cretaceous, as envisioned in Figure \ref{fig:cross_sections}.
 It is similar to the older models of **B** but is based on key geologic constraints from subduction channel schists [@Kidder2003].
-The effects of deep upwelling corresponding with the Mendocino slab window are shown for several of the models, in a manner similar to (a).
+The effects of deep upwelling corresponding with the Mendocino slab window are shown for several of the models, in a manner similar to **A**.

 #model_comparison
 Comparisons of "modern" (1.65 Ma) sub-Salinia geotherms for each of the modeled scenarios.
 The profiles corresponding with a young underplated slab (Monterey-plate equivalent), wholesale mantle-lithosphere replacement by the slab window, and a Cretaceous Farallon slab both with and without deep slab-window reheating are shown.
+The results as shown are purely conductive geotherms in the absence of erosion and thus might be biased towards lower temperatures relative to measured xenolith pressure--temperature constraints [see @sec:model_bias].

 #cross_sections
 Cross sections showing the evolution of southern California during